 Washington State University, founded in 1890, has a total enrollment of just under 30,000, most of which is undergraduate.
 Ranked among the top national universities, especially for military veterans, WSU emphasizes a hands-on educational approach and prepares students to become socially conscious global citizens, with a commitment to addressing economic, healthcare, sustainability, social opportunity, and security problems worldwide.
 (WSU students dedicate 10,000 hours to volunteer work each year.)
 With a 15:1 student-to-faculty ratio, courses are intimate and collaborative.
-Over 35% of classes consist of fewer than 20 students, and only one in five has 50 or more.
+Over 35% of the classes consist of fewer than 20 students, and only one in five has 50 or more.
 Washington State also makes an effort to cover costs: 60% of undergrads receive some form of aid, and the average need met is 65%.

 WSU’s online MBA in International Business consists of 36 credits and can be completed in less than two years on an accelerated track.
-In addition to foundational and core courses, International Business students will take take classes in international marketing management, business management, and complete a special project abroad.
+In addition to foundational and core courses, International Business students will take classes in international marketing management, business management, and complete a special project abroad.
 (All courses are 100% online for maximum flexibility.)
 Graduates will be prepared to: conduct business analysis and develop actionable strategy; apply leadership theory to analyze business situations; and identify and evaluate the ethical, global, and societal implications of individual business transactions.
 US News and Princeton review rank WSU’s among the top 30 in the country, and it’s been listed among the top 15% for five consecutive years.
 It is accredited by the AACSB International.
 No GMAT is required.

 - Tuition Per Credit: $750